“Master operator” means a certified operator who has met the requirements under s. NR 114.18 (2)

 Within 30 working days of receipt of a complete business license application, the department shall take action by either approving or denying the license application.

-Prior to July 1, 1997, all licenses expire on June 30 on an annual basis.
-On or after July 1, 1997, all licenses expire on June 30 on a biennial basis.
-Businesses seeking license renewal shall meet the following renewal requirements:
+All licenses expire on June 30 on a biennial basis.
+Businesses seeking license renewal shall meet all of the following renewal requirements:

 Application for renewal shall be filed with the department on or before June 1, at least one month prior to expiration, and if filed after that date, a late fee of $25 shall be charged in addition to the renewal fee.
 Anyone servicing systems without a current business license under this section, unless exempt by statute, is subject to the penalties in s.
 NR 113.14